AI Use Cases/Law Firms

 ROI & Revenue Impact

-Within 12 months, law firms deploying this solution see 25-40% reduction in non-billable HR and partner time spent on resume screening, translating to 300-500 recovered billable hours annually and $150K-$300K in realization rate improvement.
-Associate leverage ratios improve 8-12% as hiring velocity accelerates - open positions fill 3-4 weeks faster, reducing staffing gaps that force overutilization of existing associates.
-Practice groups report 15-20% improvement in new-hire retention within first 18 months because better-matched candidates (screened for genuine practice group fit, not just credential checkbox) stay longer and require less onboarding overhead.
+Within 12 months, law firms deploying this solution typically target a 70% reduction in non-billable HR and partner time spent on first-pass resume screening, translating to 300-500 recovered billable hours annually and $150K-$300K in realization rate improvement.
+The supporting working targets: associate leverage ratios improving as open positions fill 3-4 weeks faster, closing the staffing gaps that force overutilization of existing associates, and new-hire retention improving 15-20% inside 18 months because better-matched candidates (screened for genuine practice group fit, not just credential checkbox) stay longer and require less onboarding overhead.

 Target Scope